SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

    -> let fixedPoint = Point(3.0, 3.0)
    << // fixedPoint : Point = Point(3.0, 3.0)
    -> fixedPoint.moveBy(2.0, 3.0)
-   !! <REPL Input>:1:1: error: 'Point' does not have a non mutating member named 'moveBy' !! fixedPoint.moveBy(2.0, 3.0)
+   !! <REPL Input>:1:1: error: immutable value of type 'Point' only has mutating members named 'moveBy' !! fixedPoint.moveBy(2.0, 3.0)
    !! ^          ~~~~~~
    // this will report an error